Overview

 A new 2.1-mile protected bike lane on South Broadway from River City Casino Boulevard to Dover Street will create a key connection between the existing River Des Peres and South Mississippi River Greenways, Sister Marie Charles and Bellerive Parks, and other amenities along the South Broadway Commercial District.

-The $1.2 million project is expected to be completed in 2025 and will include a two-way bike lane on the east side of the street, roadway and traffic calming safety enhancements, pavement improvements, and ADA sidewalk upgrades.
+The $2 million project will begin in 2026 and will include a two-way bike lane on the east side of the street, roadway and traffic calming safety enhancements, pavement improvements, and ADA sidewalk upgrades.

 Learn more about the South Broadway Cycle Track here.